dcreutz/SQM-Visualizer/README.md

 The software can be run as a web application or standalone (no server).

-The SQM Visualizer software is licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
+The SQM Visualizer software is provided as-is and is licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
 The sofware was designed and developed by Darren Creutz.

 ## Examples